 #'Art to Come' ISBN 1478003057 p.207

 "Obsession" our 2025 project is on going!
 We have been preparing for our show on September 12th this year.
-One of our choreographer/dancer Dawn Dippel talk about her journey as a dancer and about how she created the dance "Prisoner of the Rules."
+Listen to our artistic director and choreographers talk about the ideas behind the production.
 We invite you to save the date and join us at MATCH - Midtown Arts & Theater Center Houston!

 Joy Crissmon (choreographer & dancer) is a University Scholar from Stephen F. Austin State University with dual Bachelor’s degrees in Dance and Theatre.
 She is passionate about the fusion of movement and theatrical expression, believing that dance is a powerful tool for creating connection—between performers, audiences, and communities.
 Joy sees dance as a way to build empathy, provoke thought, and challenge harmful social constructs through shared experience.